yngv27/EWatches/X16/README.md

 and "Launcher (default)".
 At this point, you may see your watch say "Loading" then go dark, that's normal.
 Now install the files from this repo (accel.js and cst716-p8.js) via the [Espurino IDE](https://espruino.com/ide).
 You will be overwriting the P8 files with these two which are customized for the X16.
 After that, your watch should respond to a wrist lift.
 I recommend loading jeffmer's "Multi Clock" so you have an app in the app loader.
 When the screen is on (due to wrist lift), the touch screen will respond to a long press that will open the app launcher.

+Lastly, since the screen is so dim, I've updated the settings.json to use a full brightness during daytime.
+Adjust to taste.